voipxp/testing/GRAPHQL-NOTES.md

 - all existing items that are missing mutations
   - User, Group, Service Provider

+### THEN....

+Figure out the best format for hooks for both queries and mutations.
+Do we want it to be uniform {data, loading, error}?
+Also, do we want to use the second part of mutations [update, {error, loading}]?

+Export the queries when needed, but try to use hooks instead of actual graphql inside the components.
+In angular put them in services.

 ### Errors

 Handle NotFound vs AuthenticationRequired vs Forbidden vs PasswordExpired in OCI calls